mariadb-corporation/MaxScale/Documentation/REST-API/Resources-SQL.md

   If set to `replace`, the tables are created with `CREATE OR REPLACE TABLE` which will cause existing tables to be dropped if they exist.
 This is not a reversible process so caution should be taken when this mode is used.

+- `catalog`

+  The catalog for the tables.
+This is only used when `type` is set to `generic`.
+In all other cases this value is ignored.

 Here is an example payload that prepares the table `test.t1` for extraction from a MariaDB server.